-Introduces students to Cooperative Learning and allows them to develop skills related to the implementation of Cooperative Learning strategies in elementary and secondary schools.
+Introduces students to Cooperative Learning and develops skills related to the implementation of Cooperative Learning strategies in elementary and secondary schools.

-537 Outcomes-based Education
+5 37 Outcomes-based Education

-Introduces students to OBE and to policies and procedures which facilitate the effective implementation of outcomes-based programs.
+This course introduces students to OBE and to policies and procedures that facilitate the effective implementation of outcomes-based programs.